Perovo Solar Park

 In 2009, Ukraine established a feed-in tariff of €0.46 per kilowatt-hour until 2030, one of the highest.

-As of January 2012, the Perovo Solar Park was the most powerful solar power plant in the world, with 100 MW capacity.
+As of January 2012, the Perove Solar Park was the most powerful solar power plant in the world, with 100 MW capacity.
 At that time, it was followed by the Canadian Sunny Power Plant "Sarnia" at 97 MW, the Italian Montalto Di O at 84.2 MW, and the German Finsterwalde at 80.7 MW.

 The park consists of 440,000 crystalline solar photovoltaic modules, connected by 1,500 km of cable and installed on more than 200 hectares of area (covers approximately 259 football fields).

 Electricity produced by this plant was sufficient to meet the needs of the city of Simferopol in 2012.
-The total capacity of all solar power plants in the territory of the Crimea: "Perova", "Ohcastrotnikov", "Mitaine" and "Rodnikov", was 227.26 MW, which was more than 15 percent of the total energy needs of all Crimea, which was 1200 MW at that time.
+The total capacity of all solar power plants in the territory of the Crimea: "Perove", "Okhotnykove", "Mityayeve" and "Rodnykove", was 227.26 MW, which was more than 15 percent of the total energy needs of all Crimea, which was 1200 MW at that time.